Peer Effects in Labor Market Training: Results

 \subsubsection{Effects on Earnings}

-Table \ref{tab:res_earnings} presents the effects of a more employable peer group on individual daily earnings in the first job (Panel A) and total earnings in the first five years after program participation (Panel C).
-Again, the effects correspond to a standard deviation increase in peer and own employability and are displayed separately by program type.
-Since around 10 percent of program participants are never employed within the relevant observation window, I also estimate the effects on earnings for the sample of participants in employment.
-Specifically, I consider daily earnings in the first job in the sample of program participants who found a job up to December 2016 (Panel B) and total earnings in the sample of participants that were employed at least once in the first 60 months after program participation (Panel D).
+Table \ref{tab:res_LMout} also presents the effects of a more employable peer group on individual daily earnings in the first job and total earnings in the first five years after program participation.
+The sample is restricted to individuals with positive earnings.
+Specifically, I consider daily earnings in the first job in the sample of program participants who found a job up to December 2016 (Panel C) and total earnings in the sample of participants that were employed at least once in the first 60 months after program participation (Panel D).
+This is a possibly selected sample but I expect the earnings effect in the full sample to be similar given the small share of individuals that is excluded (roughly 8 percent) and the small employment effect that I find.
+I present some robustness checks with respect to the earnings results in Section \ref{sec:robustness3} which confirm this hypothesis.

-I find that a one standard deviation increase in the average peer employability increases daily earnings in the first job by 3.6 percent for participants in short training.
-The effect is robust to excluding individuals who did not find a job until the end of the observation window.
-For participants in long training, the effect of a more employable peer group is zero in the full sample but positive and around 2 percent in the restricted sample.
-This suggests that participants in long training who are able to find jobs, also experienced an increase in earnings when being exposed to a more employable peer group.
-For participants in retraining, I find a negative effect on daily earnings of 2.4 to 2.9 percent.

-Also in the long run, earnings are affected by an increase in the average employability of peers.
-I find an effect of 7 percent on total earnings in the first 5 years after program participation for participants in short training which corresponds to about 1100 euro.
-The effect for participants in long training amounts to 4.5 percent but is not precisely estimated in the full sample.
-The effects on total earnings are slightly smaller but statistically significant when conditioning on employment.
-I do not find any effect for individuals in retraining.

-Notice that the effect of own employability on earnings in the short and long-run is much larger in the full sample compared to the sample conditioning on employment.
-This can be explained by own employability picking up the effect of finding a job.
-Generally own employability does not have a positive effect on earnings in the first job after conditioning on employment.
-It is only significant for participants in retraining and negative.
-This suggests that some of the determinants of employability are negatively associated with daily earnings.

-In sum, the results point out clear differences between program types.
-I find large earnings effects in classic vocational training programs suggesting that participants in these programs are able to find better-paid jobs after interacting with more employable peers.
-Also in the long run, positive earnings effects materialize which cannot be explained by more days in employment.
-In retraining, an exposure to a better peer group negatively affects participants' daily earnings in the first job but has no effect on total earnings in the long run.
-The negative effect on earnings directly after program start is thus not persistent and jobseekers' earnings recover.
-Overall, peer effects are not very sensitive to restricting the sample to employed individuals.